neurodatascience/QLS612-Overview/setup/windows.md

    click it and select the one reading something like _qlsc612 (Python 3.x.y) miniconda3/envs/qlsc612/bin/python_.
    The button should be updated to read _qlsc612 (Python 3.x.y)_.
-   This is the python environment we have just created for this course, make sure it is the one you are using for later modules.
+   This is the Python environment we have just created for this course, make sure it is the one you are using for later modules.

 ### Docker Desktop for Windows

-You are supposed to install Docker Desktop after you have successfully installed WSL2.
+You should install Docker Desktop after you have successfully installed WSL2.

 1. Go to [this page](https://docs.docker.com/desktop/install/windows-install/)
    and click "Docker Desktop for Windows", then run the downloaded installer.
-2. When prompted, ensure the "Use WSL 2 instead of Hyper-V option" on the Configuration page is selected or not depending on your choice of backend.
+2. When prompted, ensure the "Use WSL 2 instead of Hyper-V option" on the Configuration page is selected.
 3. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
 4. When the installation is successful, click "Close" to complete the installation process.
-(If your admin account is different to your user account, you must add the user to the docker-users group.
-Run **Computer Management** as an administrator and navigate to Local Users and Groups > Groups > docker-users.
+(If the admin account on your computer is different to your user account, you must add the user to the docker-users group.
+Run **Computer
+   Management** as an administrator and navigate to Local Users and Groups > Groups > docker-users.
 Right-click to add the user to the group.
 Log out and log back in for the changes to take effect.)
 5. Whenever you need to run Docker, open **Start (Win key)**, search for **Docker Desktop** in your applications, and left click to run the app.
+6. For this course, you should run Docker commands from your **WSL2 Ubuntu terminal**.
-6. You can always use Docker command-line tools in **Command Prompt** or **PowerShell** (as well as from your WSL2 Ubuntu terminal).
+   However, in general you can also use Docker command-line tools in **Command Prompt** or **PowerShell**.

 The above step-by-step instructions are distilled from [here](https://docs.docker.com/desktop/install/windows-install/).